Bread Dipping Oil

 I wasn’t off the mark, either, because so many of them were bad.
 There is nothing more unappetizing than a bowl or plate of flavorless olive oil (plain or dotted with low-effort mix-ins).

 With a little bit of experimentation, I transformed the humble bread-and-oil into my ideal appetizer.
 It’s all about choosing just a couple of high-quality ingredients and keeping them on hand.
-Then all you have to do is grab a loaf of crusty bread and you’re ready to go!
+Then all you have to do is grab a loaf of crusty bread and cancel your dinner reservation at that local Italian restaurant.

 Recipe ingredients